AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 9: Competitor Monitoring → AI Tracking + Alert → Weekly Digest

-The manual version: You vaguely keep up with what competitors are doing — a LinkedIn post you noticed, a pricing change you stumbled across, a new feature that caught your eye.
+The manual version is not really a system.
+You vaguely keep up with what competitors are doing — a LinkedIn post you noticed, a pricing change you stumbled across, a new feature that caught your eye.
 It's unsystematic and you miss things that matter.

 The automated version: